 Political dynasties are actually proscribed in the Philippine Constitution.
 This is very clear in Section 26 of Article II which reads as follows: “The State shall guarantee equal access to opportunities for public service and prohibit political dynasties as may be defined by law.”

-However, the phrase “as may be defined by law” has sustained the prevailing belief that actualizing this prohibition necessarily depends on an anti-political dynasty legislation.
+However, the phrase “as may be defined by law” has sustained the prevailing belief that actualizing this prohibition necessarily depends on anti-political dynasty legislation.
 Unfortunately, the fact that as of the last reckoning at least 75% of legislators in the Philippine Congress belong to political dynasties flatly prevents the enactment of this law.

-While there is presently no enforceable legal definition of political dynasty, I believe most Filipinos will concur with the way it was described by the prime mover behind the inclusion of its prohibition in the 1987 Constitution, esteemed legal scholar Jose N. Nolledo, to wit:
+While there is presently no enforceable legal definition of a political dynasty, I believe most Filipinos will concur with the way it was described by the prime mover behind the inclusion of its prohibition in the 1987 Constitution, esteemed legal scholar Jose N. Nolledo, to wit:

 Ostensibly, the dominance of dynastic politicians has meant that accountability in office is no longer a standard for public service for blood relations would expectedly trump over the public’s demand for checks-and-balance amongst officials in government.